Reviews You Can Rely On

 Treatment Time

 This metric considers the time it takes to collect water from the source and then filter it.
-To test this, we noted if water filtration is instantaneous.
-If not, we performed three separate time trials and averaged them to determine an average time to filter one liter.
+To test this, we noted whether water filtration is instantaneous.
+If not, we performed three separate time trials and averaged the results to determine the average time to filter one liter.
 The fastest times received the highest scores.

 Straw Filters

 The fastest backpacking water filter systems are the straw filters that allow you to drink water directly from the source.
-Water flow is typically slower than alternative filter styles and is very much based on the individual construction of the input, filter body, and straw or bite value.
-We found the Lifestraw personal straw fairly laborious to use, even though we appreciated its small profile and think it could certainly come in handy when traveling lean and light.
+Water flow is typically slower than that of alternative filter styles and is heavily influenced by the individual construction of the input, filter body, and straw or bite valve.
+We found the Lifestraw personal straw fairly laborious to use, although we appreciated its small profile and think it could certainly come in handy when traveling light.

 backpacking water filter - little puddles in granite pockets are a perfect place to get water...